 The most common allergies are trees, grasses and pollen, mold spores, dust mites, cockroaches and skin flakes from dogs, cats and rodents.
 The National Institutes of Health has stated that 90% of homes in the USA have three or more detectable allergens and 73% of homes have at least one allergen at an elevated level.

 The fact is that COVID-19 is not the only issue you need to protect your vulnerable clients from.
-To reduce the risk of an allergic reaction for your clients from one of these non-COVID-related allergens, you can easily put these measures in place:
+To reduce the risk of an allergic reaction for your clients from one of these non-COVID-related allergens, you can easily put these measures in place when showing properties:

 - Advise the seller to make arrangements so that pets are not on the property at the time of inspection, and ensure the house has been thoroughly cleaned before every inspection.